 Before we get started, we suggest you refrain from looking at various articles outlining the metrics "you must track.”
 What works for some people – in regards to what metrics they have their eyes on – may not work for you.
 What KPIs you use to measure success will undoubtedly depend on your objectives.

 Hence, you should start by prioritizing your goals.
 Are you looking to build brand awareness, increase engagement, or perhaps drive additional sales?
-Metrics you'll be paying attention to will typically depend on how you respond to those questions.
+The metrics you'll be paying attention to will typically depend on how you respond to those questions.

 When it comes to selecting the YouTube metrics you want to track, the more you track, the messier it can get.
 Choose a few metrics that are consistent with your priorities and help you define what success for your marketing team looks like.
 This will help you to focus on your marketing efforts on YouTube.
 In other words, these metrics should:

-Now, please go back to our example.
-Say you want to add exposure to your site, maybe a homepage or a landing page.
-So, you’ll need to know if there are a lot of people watching your videos and how much time they spend watching them.
+Now, let us go back to our example.
+Say you want to get more exposure to your site, maybe a homepage or a landing page.
+So, you’ll need to know if there are a lot of people watching your videos and playlists and how much time they spend watching them.
 In this scenario, you should be tracking:

-Video Views: The number of times people have watched your videos—the more you have, the higher your YouTube SEO rating would be and the better you perform in YouTube search.
+Video Views: The number of times people have watched your videos—the bigger the number of views, the higher your YouTube SEO rating would be and the better you perform in YouTube search.

-Average display duration: this is determined by total view time/total video playback (including replays.)
-A higher average viewing time means that your viewer finds your video useful.
+Average view duration: this is determined by total view time/total video playback (including replays.)
+A higher average viewing time means that your viewer finds your specific video useful.

-Estimated time: how much time the audience spends viewing videos.
+Estimated watch time: how much time the audience spends viewing individual videos.